 The 6th IES (formerly EES) International Conference took place in Lavalleja, Uruguay from 29th of September to the 3rd of October 2017.
 This conference has been important not only because of the possibility that offered to professionals in Ecopsychology and associated fields to gather together and exchange views and knowledge about their work, but also because it marked the first opportunity to gather under a new name: International Ecopsychology Society.
-This development followed the growth of the European Ecopsychology Society, which opened its geographical borders in 2016 to allow for knowledge, wisdom and unity from all across the world to be shared under the one rubric.
+This development followed the growth of the European Ecopsychology Society, which opened its geographical borders in 2016 to allow for knowledge, wisdom and unity from all across the world to be shared identity.
 This step forward could not find a better expression than that of our theme for this conference: “Biophilia and Ancestral Memory nowadays”, since we know that the wisdom of the past forms a secure base for our presence and future, both in ourselves and on our planet.

 Kleio G. Apostolaki

 Welcome message from Dr. Teresita Dominguez, representative of IES Uruguay and organizer of the conference.